Altinity/clickhouse-operator/docs/quick-start.md

 d3ce483i2s            ClusterIP     None         <none>         9000/TCP,9009/TCP,8123/TCP   2m32s
 test2-no-replication  LoadBalancer  None         10.101.227.182 9000/TCP,9009/TCP,8123/TCP   2m32s
 ```

 ClickHouse is up and running!

-### Connecting to the clickhouse database using clickhouse-client
+### 3. Connecting to the ClickHouse database using clickhouse-client

 The easiest way to connect to a cluster is to enter a pod and run clickhouse client.
 ```console